Love and Lust in Lockdown: Man and His Best Friends

 What coping mechanisms have you adopted during the lockdown?

 For me, it’s all about keeping busy.
-I’ve been dedicating more time to certain hobbies and passions to see if they’re something I’d want to pursue on a more full-time basis.
+I’ve been dedicating more time to certain hobbies and passions to see if they’re something I’d want to pursue more often.
 As silly as it sounds, reconnecting with my dogs – those two are rotten but my best friends.
 Sometimes I feel guilty that I don’t get to spend as much time with them as I would like, so them constantly being by my side and getting into trouble and just being around has definitely helped me to get through this.
 And they seem to like it, too, so no complaints.

 Has the pandemic changed the way you approach love and romantic relationships?